Alcohol and the Law in Rights

 Know the law when it comes to alcohol.

-What if I'm caught by the police drinking underage?
+What if I get caught drinking underage by the police?

 Let's imagine you're under 18 but you have got hold of some booze and you and your mates have met up in the park to get drunk.